Using the Axe Developer Hub GitHub Action

-For other CI/CD pipelines (such as those on GitLab, Bitbucket, or CircleCI), you can use the REST service provided by axe Developer Hub as the basis for your own integration.
+For other CI/CD pipelines (such as those on GitLab, Bitbucket, or CircleCI) or when using Axe DevTools for Web APIs/CLI, you can use the Axe Developer Hub REST service as the basis for your own integration.

 Overview

-For this example, the secret created is called AXE_DEV_HUB_API_KEY, with your project's API key as its value, but you can name the secret whatever you want.
+2. Create a Secret for Your API Key - For this example, the secret created is called AXE_DEV_HUB_API_KEY, with your personal API key as its value, but you can name the secret whatever you want.
 It must be referenced by the same name in the workflow job.

 jobs: